-Pressing a button on the control panel in the bathrooms activates a dedicated raw water diaphragm pump, which draws sea water from a hull seacock, through a filter and into the toilet bowl.
-Manual toilets are the same, except sea water is sucked in by operating the toilet’s hand pump.
+Pressing a button on the control panel in the bathroom activates a dedicated raw water diaphragm pump, which draws sea water from a hull sea-cock, through a filter and into the toilet bowl.
+Manual toilets are the same, except sea water is sucked in by operating the toilets hand pump.

 Fresh water flush:

 After physically changing the valve and pump connections the actual flushing operation is the same as for sea water, except the boats fresh water pressure pump now pumps water into the bowl, (or it comes in pressurized through the dock supply).
 In the case of a manual head, fresh water is sucked in with the manual pump instead of sea water.

 This is easier to actually install, than it is to describe.
 There are three components.

 A plastic one-way check valve and a regular ball shut-off valve can be bought from most hardware stores.
 I bought the 12-volt solenoid from Amazon.com., who also have a 24-volt version.
 See pricing below.

 First I tested the one-way check valve by connecting it to a dock water hose.
 In its flow direction water flowed without restriction, but when connected to the opposite end of the check-valve absolutely no water came out.
 That’s how it should be.